ywu666/Collaborative-data-labelling/README.md

 Click "Advanced", then click "Accept the Risk and Continue".

 ## Upload data
-A sample csv file, "simple_csv_without_id.csv" is included under the root folder.
+A sample csv file, "sample_labelling_data.csv" is included under the root folder.
 This file can be used to test the upload functionality.

 # Setup instructions for Developers
 ## 1. Set envrionment files